uwdb/website/projects/themis/index.markdown

 #### Acknowledgments

-This work is supported by the National Science Foundation through NSF grants
+This work is supported by the National Science Foundation through NSF grants AITF 1535565 and III-1614738.

 &nbsp;